 From a technical point of view, ASTM defines UV-A as 320-400 nm, and visible light as 400-760 nm.
 The emission spectrum of an UV-A LED is a single peak in the 360-370 nm range.
 But this is not a tight, sharp peak, and at the tail end of the emission spectrum you get measurable emission above 400 nm.

 Tail emission above 400 nm is a very small amount of light compared to the bright UV-A peak, but it is visible as a deep violet glow on the surface.

-Using a calibrated laboratory spectroradiometer, the tail emission can be measured and characterized by the lamp manufacturer.
-However, regular visible light meters normally used to check ambient light in an inspection area are not capable of measuring those tail emissions accurately.
-Abnormally high readings may be seen even when the actual visible light levels are below 2 ft-candles or 20 lux.
+Using a calibrated laboratory spectroradiometer, tail emissions can be measured and characterized by the UV lamp manufacturer.
+However, the standard NDT visible light meters which are typically used to check ambient light in an inspection area are not capable of accurately measuring tail emissions; abnormally high readings may be seen even when the actual visible light levels are below 2 ft-candles or 20 lux.